karam-mustafa/laravel-geographical-calculator/src/docs/distances.md

                 [33, 40],
                 // .... other points
             ])
-            // and of course you still can use getPoint again if you want.
+            // and of course, you still can use getPoint again if you want.
             ->setPoint([33, 40])
             ->getDistance();